talk-to-the-duck/talk-to-the-duck.github.io/content/posts/how-to-evolve-application-cicd/index.md

 Through our first pipeline we want to validate :

-* compile the code
+* build the application
-* validation of the code formatting
+* check if the code is formatted
-* the non-regression of the code through the execution of test
+* verify the non-regression of the code through the execution of test

-Also we want the pipeline to be run on every commit on develop branch and ci branch (with prefix ci_).
+Also we want the pipeline to be run on every commit to the develop and the ci branches (with prefix ci_).
-We could add other kind of branches : feature(feat_), fixes (fix_), documentation (doc_)
+We could add other kind of branches: feature(feat_), fixes (fix_), documentation (doc_)

 ### Implementation with CircleCI

 #### First connection

-CircleCI is an CICD platform which has a free proposal; To be able to use CircleCI we need :
+CircleCI is a CICD platform which has a free proposal; To be able to use CircleCI we need to:
 * Create an account

   ![circleci-create-user.png](circleci-create-user.png)

-* set up your code
+* Set up our code

   ![img.png](img.png)

-* Create settings
+* Configure

-There are tree possibilities to links your project with your future CI:
+There are tree possibilities to link your project with your future CI:

 ![circleci-create-settings.png](circleci-create-settings.png)

-#### Creation of job
+#### Creation of a job

-CircleCI defines "jobs" which are executables tasks; each job can  be divided in steps In early version of our CI we want to:
+CircleCI defines "jobs" which are executables tasks; each job can  be divided into steps In the first version of our CI we want to:
 * build the jar file
 * run the unit tests
 * run the integration tests
-* run the system testThe s
+* run the system test

 ````